Background

 The underground utility network is, by nature, difficult to locate and track.
 Perhaps the greatest damage prevention challenge is ensuring that all parties communicate their collective knowledge of the location and properties of underground facilities with each other and more importantly, to the individuals performing the excavation work.
 Properly locating, identifying, and communicating the location of underground facilities should significantly reduce the risks of accidental damage.

 Under the current system, excavators call in a ticket to a state-specific One-Call center to notify all utilities operating in the area when and where they plan to excavate.
 These utilities then mark the facilities themselves or send a locating firm (private contractors) to the work site to mark where their underground lines are buried.
 One method of this communication is to physically mark the ground with paint.
-When instituted, this method led to many improvements, but it is still subject to problems caused by inclement weather or other disturbances, including other excavation projects on or near the same utility.
+When instituted, this method led to many improvements, but it is still subject to problems caused by inclement weather or other disturbances, including other excavation projects on or near the same utility, abandoned lines, or inaccurate maps.

 In many cases, these markings are the only communication between the utility/locator and the excavators performing the work.
 One of the largest benefits of recent technological breakthroughs is the exponential improvement in our ability to share information with multiple parties immediately and simultaneously.
 This begs the question of why the damage prevention industry is not systemically using the best available technology to communicate the presence and location of underground infrastructure.
 This is a careful question to consider when facing accidents that can potentially cause death, serious injury, or billions of dollars in economic costs.